 Brand new service infrastructure will be installed for Sibaya Coastal Precinct.

 Water: New water pipelines will be laid from the Waterloo Water Reservoir which will be fed from the northern aqueduct (and no longer from Hazelmere Dam).
 This will provide a more secure source of supply to the town of eMdloti as well as the Sibaya Casino and Entertainment Kingdom.

 Sewerage: New sewerage pipelines will be laid to ultimately connect to the Phoenix wastewater treatment works.
 There will be no impact on the town of eMdloti as the option of utilising the existing sewerage infrastructure along the coastline was not favoured and hence was dismissed.

 Electricity: New electrical cables will be laid from the existing substation to the west of the N2.
 This substation has spare capacity until a new substation is built in Node Six in the future.
 Again there will be no impact on eMdloti or the Sibaya Casino and Entertainment Kingdom.

 Roads: New roads providing access into the various nodes will be constructed as each node is opened up.
-Furthermore an EIA has commenced, in conjunction with the eThekwini Municipality and Provincial Department of Transport for a proposed upgrade to the M4 between eMdloti and uMhlanga.
+Furthermore an EIA is due to commence, in conjunction with the eThekwini Municipality and Provincial Department of Transport for a proposed upgrade to the M4 between eMdloti and uMhlanga.